pnp/powershell/documentation/Save-PnPTenantTemplate.md

 Save-PnPTenantTemplate -Template $template -Out .\template.pnp
 ```

 Saves a PnP tenant template to the file system as a PnP file.
-The schema used will the latest released schema when creating the PnP file regardless of the original schema
+The schema used will be the latest released schema when creating the PnP file regardless of the original schema.

 ### EXAMPLE 3
 ```powershell